s e j n b o h e m i ae r o s a

 Olomouc is easily accessible by train or bus.
 The nearest airport is Brno or Ostrava.
 From Olomouc take a local bus MHD nr.
 18 and 20 to Horka na Moravě.

 The number of participants is limited.
 We recommend early applications.

-Bring work/sleeping pad, backpack for day hikes, raincoat and hiking boots.
+Bring yoga mat, backpack for day hikes, raincoat and hiking boots.

 All participants must have a personal insurance and must provide a copy of this before start of the project.